The Mauritius Accreditation

 1998 as a department within the Ministry responsible for the subject of

-Industry to provide a national, unified service for the accreditation
+Industrial Development to provide a national, unified service for the

-of calibration and testing laboratories, inspection bodies and certification
+accreditation of calibration and testing laboratories, inspection bodies

 MAURITAS is responsible for the accreditation of:

 • Certification bodies to ISO/IEC 17021-1 - Conformity assessment

 -- Requirements for bodies providing audit and certification of management

 • Laboratories (testing and calibration) to ISO/IEC 17025 - General